eggplantbren/AndromedaMixture/README.md

 This is free software
 released under the terms of the MIT license.
-It was used to do the model comparison and parameter estimation calculations for our forthcoming paper
+It was used to do the model comparison and parameter estimation calculations for the following paper (Nature, 2019, accepted):

-_Kinematic evidence for two major accretion epochs in the assembly of the Andromeda galaxy_ by Dougal Mackey, Geraint F. Lewis, Brendon J. Brewer, and collaborators.
+_Two major accretion epochs in M31 from two distinct populations of globular clusters_

+Dougal Mackey, Geraint F. Lewis, Brendon J. Brewer, Annette M. N. Ferguson, Jovan Veljanoski, Avon P. Huxor, Michelle L. M. Collins, Patrick Côté, Rodrigo A. Ibata, Mike J. Irwin, Nicolas Martin, Alan W. McConnachie, Jorge Peñarrubia, Nial Tanvir, Zhen Wan

 Instructions to Reproduce Results in the Paper
 ==============================================